• Get Started

 March 23, 2020

-UPDATE: for the latest smart trainer info and reviews, check out our Smart Trainer Index which includes top-rated picks for direct drive and wheel-on trainers.
+From the editor: this post is now outdated.
+For the latest smart trainer info and reviews, check out our Smart Trainer Index which includes top-rated picks for direct drive and wheel-on trainers.

 Are you just getting started on Zwift, or considering a trainer upgrade?
 This post is for you!
 We’ve looked at the whole universe of smart trainers and narrowed the list to the best of the best.